JackOpgenorth/turtle-pong/README.md

 # turtle-pong
 Simple program that uses the turtle module in python to create the game pong

-To run it, use the terminal
+Just use the Terminal to run it